aloklearning/react-spaceship-finder/README.md

 - All filter selection based filtering, and not all.
 It helped me save some time.
 - Test cases are not mandatory to be written in the assignment.
 - Color can be selected as minimum as possible.
 It saved time in getting the filter to work quickly.
 Chosen only `red`, `green` and `blue`.
+- The project doesn't require hosting, as the requirement says, **upload your solution to a GitHub repo, and share the link with us**.

 ## Improvements